meeduse/Samples/ETCSLevel3/Readme.md

 The ETCSLevel3 Sample contains the artifects used in our SEFM 2022 conference paper: An Iterative Formal Model-Driven Approach to Railway Systems Validation - A Case Study

-1. Prerequits to use this project are ECLIPSE and MEEDUSE (Option: You can animate the linkage machines without graphical animation in ProB -> goto folder Samples -> ETCSLevel3 -> model -> animation -> My ; and here you can open the Linkage0, Linkage1, Linkage2 and Linkage3.
-Note that file railwayDSL1.mch is the DSL machine contains all the DSL concepts from DSLv0 to DSLv3).
+1. Prerequits to use this project are ECLIPSE and MEEDUSE

 MEEDUSE Installation: Link: http://vasco.imag.fr/tools/meeduse/html/index.html